13pixlar/sticky-list/README.md

 * Fully localized.
 You can <a href="https://github.com/13pixlar/sticky-list/tree/master/languages">add your translation</a>
 * Fully supported and maintained
 * Completely free and open source
+* Support for multiple uploads view & update in file field

 **Note:** <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> version 1.8.19.2+ is required for this plugin.